jzzj/boilerplate/README.md

 ```
 build third-party library files in production env.

-Actually, when your run ```sh npm run dev/prod```, it will run ```sh npm run dev/prod:lib``` automatically.
+Actually, when your run ```npm run dev/prod```, it will run ```npm run dev/prod:lib``` automatically.
 You really run those two commands above rarely.
 And, by the way, if your change the vendor file, it won't automatically applied.
 Yes, it is a bug/feature, i will support it in next generation!

 ## Resource-dump-service/plugin
 https://github.com/jzzj/res-dump-plugin